supernovahs/dogtrace/README.md

 - Hardhat Network
 - Ganache

-**Not supported:**
-- Public RPC endpoints (Infura, Alchemy, etc.)

 ## Important Notes

 This is **experimental software** designed for local development workflows.
 Key considerations:

 - **Local nodes only** - Does not work with public RPC endpoints or archive nodes
 - **Source code required** - Best results when providing contract source for accurate revert locations
-- **No production use** - Reports are generated in OS temp directory and not suitable for production debugging
+- **No production use** - Reports are generated in the OS temp directory and are not suitable for production debugging

 ## Project Structure